makrai/notes/hayes79-naive-phy-manifesto.md

 # 9. Why it needs to be done

+* there are those who believe [in] a simple uniform learning procedure
+  * no need for naive physics
+  * their pre-theoretical assumptions differ so much from those made by most AI
+  * essentially different field
+* disagreement on methodology.
+The most
+  * dominant view: construct a 'complete' program in order to demonstrate that
+  * The naive physics proposal avoids the construction of such a complete prog
+  * applyed too soon (typically, after 3 years work)
+* Our aim is to construct a formalisation: search space of possible inferences.
+  * deliberately ignored:
+    * implementational questions: how, exactly, to search this space;
+      controlling an interpreter; information retrieval and relevancy
+    * computational questions: data structures; how to implement fast searches;
+      the choice of programming language
+  * McCarthy (1977) makes some similar arguments.
+  * diverting resources, although this is an important issue.
+The more
+  * goal: tackle the essential representation problems.
+* [the dominant way] happens in two ways.
+  * domain of the program must be restricted in some way, usually fairly
+    * a restricted subject-matter for a reasoning program, a restricted vocabulary
+    * It follows, then, that the representation is not particularly **thorough**, in
+    * techniques which work for small 'toy' worlds, but which are simply
+  * low density.
+There is a good reason for this
+    * a dense representation necessarily defines an explosively expanding search space of possible inferences.
+    * If the only heuristic devices available for controlling an inferential search are weak and general (numerical) heuristics, depth-first search
+  * These two pressures encourage sparse representations of limited scope
+* a closely related point concerned with adequacy.
+A popular view in AI is that
+  * a small step to accepting a sort of behaviourist criterion of adequacy i.e. the representation support an adequate behaviour in some perfor program
+  * it takes no account of scale effects
+  * One cannot make a program which behaves adequately in a large 'world' by adding together programs which perform adequately in smaller sub-worlds
+  * world just doesn't split up that neatly: one needs the interaction between
+  * e.g. representation of, say, the blocks world be less adequate for reasoning about blocks in the context of liquids, rods, friction, pulleys, etc. And
+  * needed:upward compatibility of formalisations.
+Thus, even accepting the criterion as an ultimate test of an AI theory, which I do, I would still

 # 10. Why it can be done

+* my reasons for feeling optimistic.
+There are four.
+  1. success in individuation
+  * my recent experiences in tackling the 'liquids' problem, which
+    * I have long believed was one of the most difficult problems in repr theo
+  * The idea of quantifying over pieces of space rather than pieces of liquid,
+  * the correct procedure for individuating a liquid object: the criterion by which one could refer to such a thing.
+I believe
+  * concern for individuating criteria may well lead to progress in other clus
+  * McCarthy (private communication) based on the individuation of 'concepts'
+2. the idea of histories outlined earlier.
+I believe that formalisations of the
+3. the no-programming methodology already discussed.
+To put it bluntly:
+  * hardly anybody has tned to build a large, heuristically adequate formalisat.
+  * when we are freed from the necessity to implement performance programs
+4. an obvious method for getting it done: very successful in a number of areas,

 # 11. How to get it done

+* getting knowledge out of people's heads and into a formalisation.
+  * Within AI, it has been called 'knowledge engineering' by Feigenbaum (1977);
+    but essentially the same technique is used by linguists.
+It works as follows.
+In consultation with an 'expert' (i.e. a human being whose head contains knowledge: one knows it does because he is able to do the task one is interested in), one. builds a preliminary formalisation, based upon his introspective account of what the knowledge in his head is.
+This formalisation then performs in a particular way, and its performance is compared with that of the expert.
+Typically it performs rather badly.
+The expert, observing this performance of the formalisation in detail, is often able to pinpoint more exactly the inadequacies in his first introspective account, and can offer a more detailed and corrected version.
+    This is formalised, criticised and corrected. and so on.

+* the expert, continually confronted with the formal consequencies of his introspections, becomes better at detailed introspection, as time goes by.

+* formalisation is, typically, a collection of condition-action rules which can be run on a suitable interpreter: a very modular program, in a sense.
+* In linguistics, the
+  * formalisation is a grammar of some sort which assigns syntactic structures
+  * expert is a native speaker: indeed, the expert is usually the linguist himself.
+In both areas, the technique has proven extremely successful.

+I believe this process of formalisation, confrontation against intuition, and correction, can also be used to develop naive physics.
+Here is a domain in which we are all experts, in the required sense.
+The performance of a formalisation is, here, the pattern of inferences which it supports.
+Performance is adequate when the 'experts' agree that all and only the immediate, plausible consequences follow from the axioms of the formalisation.
+(In fact, this is a weak notion of
+adequacy: the stronger notion would be that the denvattons of the plausible consequences were also plausible.
+Attempting to use this stronger notion gives rise to severe methodological problems, since it requires one to have '2nd-order' introspections.
+Linguistics has an exactly analogous notion of strong adequacy for a grammatical theory, and suffers exactly similar methodological difficulties.)

+It seems to be sound to have several 'experts' involved, as it is easy to miss some obvious distinctions when working alone.

+The ideal way to make progress is to have a committee.
+Each member is assigned what seems to be a cluster, and has to try to formalise it.
+They tell one another what they require from the other clusters: thus the 'histories' cluster will need some 'shape' concepts, and the 'assemblies' cluster will need some 'his- tories' concepts, and so on.
+Fairly frequently, the fragmentary formalisations are put together at a group meeting, criticised by other members (in their common sense 'expert' role), and tested for adequacy.
+I will anticipate that some clusters will dissolve, and new ones will emerge, during these assembly meetings.

+Initially, the formalisations need be little more than carefully-worded English sen tences.
+One can make considerable progress on ontological issues, for example , without actually formalising anything.
+Fairly soon, however, it will be necessary to expres the intuitions formally.
+Here, I think one should be liberal in allowing a free choice of formal language.
+Many people find frame-like notations agree-
+able: others like semantic networks, etc. There is no reason why such superficial variants of first-order logic, or even more exotic formalisms, should be banned: the only important requirement is that the inferential relationships between the various formalisms should be made explicit.
+In practice, this means that they should all be translatable into predicate calculus: but this is no problem, since they all are.
+A more serious point is that particular clusters may suggest special ad-hoc representations.
+Shapes may be represented diagrammatically, for example.
+One can imagine a cluster, represented in some idiosyncratic way, whose internal inferential relationships were inaccessible from outside, but which was interfaced to the rest of the formalisation by a defined translation of part of itself into the reference formalisation (first-order logic): say state- ments of relative position and orientation.
+It will be difficult to prevent such things happening, and maybe one should not try.
+But there are grave dangers, since this way of proceeding prejudges the possible interactions in the formali- sation as a whole, and this may encapsulate a serious mistake in a way which will be hard to detect and even harder to rectify.

+There are several other ways to find concept-clusters.
+For example: looking in a thesaurus; choosing a particular domain (cookery, volumetric measurements of various substances) and attempting to describe it; analysing some everyday act in detail (e.g. spreading a sheet over a bed by holding two corners and
+flicking: why does that work?).
+I expect these, and others, will be useful starting- points.

 # 12. Is this science?